rusio/testable-services/README.md

 ![Component Design Example 3](diagrams/Component_Design_Example_3.png?raw=true)

 Takes the second approach further and extracts the main entry point in a dedicated component for object wiring and configuration.
 More importantly, component dependencies are inverted: peripheral components depend on the core component, making the core component environment-agnostic.

-The following text is inspired by ideas introduced by Robert C. Martin (Uncle Bob) in his work on the SOLID design principles and the Clean Architecture model.

 Intent